Lloyd Bridges: The Lloyd Bridges Show (1962–1963)

 Bridges starred in the eponymous CBS anthology series The Lloyd Bridges Show (1962–1963) (produced by Aaron Spelling) which included appearances by his sons Beau and Jeff.

 Bridges followed it with "A Hero for Our Times" for Kraft Suspense Theatre (1963), "Wild Bill Hickok – the Legend and the Man" for The Great Adventure (1964), "Cannibal Plants, They Eat You Alive" for The Eleventh Hour (1964) and "Exit from a Plane in Flight" for Theater of Stars (1965).

+Producer Gene Roddenberry offered Bridges a starring role on what became Star Trek.
+Bridges declined, saying he got along well with Roddenberry on a personal level but had no desire to work in science fiction.
+The part went to Jeffrey Hunter for the pilot episode The Cage and ultimately to William Shatner for the first incarnation of the television series.

 The Loner

-Producer Gene Roddenberry, who worked with Bridges on Sea Hunt, reportedly offered Bridges the role of Captain Kirk on Star Trek before the part went to William Shatner.
-In addition, he was a regular cast member in the Rod Serling western series The Loner, which lasted one season from 1965 to 1966, canceled due to ratings, despite solid reviews and several scripts by Rod Serling, over the show being too “adult” and realistic.
+Bridges starred in the western series The Loner, which lasted one season from 1965 to 1966 and was created and often written by Rod Serling.
+The Loner earned solid reviews but was cancelled due to low ratings and a perception the show was too realistic or mature for audiences who expected escapist action from westerns.

 Bridges returned to features with Around the World Under the Sea (1966).
 He guest starred in "Fakeout" for Mission Impossible (1966), and did a TV movie A Case of Libel (1968).

 Bridges starred in some action films, Daring Game (1968) and Attack on the Iron Coast (1968), the latter for Ivan Tors.
 He did "The People Next Door" for CBS Playhouse (1968).

 Bridges starred in some TV movies, The Silent Gun (1969), and Silent Night, Lonely Night (1969).
 He had a support role in The Happy Ending (1969) directed by Richard Brooks.

 Bridges returned to Broadway as a replacement for the lead in Cactus Flower (1967).